jrhun/TeensyEngine/README.md

 - LCD Backlight/Dither/Colour temp/Accelerometer/Save/load settings

-### PC Emulator
+## PC Emulator
 #### Requirements
 Openframeworks 0.10.1 was used for the graphics, with the ofxGui addon.

 Visual Studio 2019 was used for compiling.
-At one point I had it cross compiling on mac, but I haven't checked that in a while!
+At one point I had it cross compiling on mac, but I haven't checked if that still works in awhile.

 The emulator has keyboard controls for the UI:
 - WASD: joystick up/left/down/right